 Collaborative Team Meetings

-We have had the privilege of working with Robert W. Zahara School in Grande Prairie, a K-6 school who have implemented the concept of leveling teams and shared their organizational chart to support staff in understanding each level of support.
+We have had the privilege of working with Robert W. Zahara School in Grande Prairie, a K-6 school who have implemented the concept of levelling teams and shared their organizational chart to support staff in understanding each level of support.

 We have also established an organizer to use when planning your scaffolds of collaborative structures in the school.
 It is critically important that staff members understand the purpose, composition, timing and frequency for each layer, as each one functions differently but contributes to a solid interwoven system of collaborative structures across the educational organization.If anyone develops resources or samples related to this concept to share, we would love to see them!
 Email or if you have something you wish to share.